AElfProject/AElf/docs-sphinx/tutorials/testnet.md

 3. Modify the appsettings according to your needs.
 4. Run and check the node.

-Hardware suggestion: for the AElf testnet we use the following Amazon
+Minimum Configuration: c5.large instance with 2 vCPU, 4GiB RAM, 800GiB hard drive, and 5 Mbps bandwidth

-configuration: c5.large instance with 2 vCPUs, 4GiB RAM and a 200GiB
+Recommended Configuration: c5.xlarge instance with 4 vCPU, 8GiB RAM, 800GiB hard drive, and 100 Mbps bandwidth

-hard drive for each node we run.
-We recommend using something similar per node that you want to run (one for the mainchain node and one per side chain node).
+Please note: If you are running Testnet node for the purpose of testing or DApp deployment in the test environment, aelf recommends running SideChain node only.
+If you want to run multiple nodes on both MainChain and SideChain, it's suggested to use the same configuration for all your nodes.

 **Note**: any server you use to run a node should be time synced via NTP.
 Failing to do this will prevent your node from syncing.